laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 An agent learns to how pursue goals through feedback mechanisms that give preference to actions that help the pursuit.
 An embodied agent can further sense or use motor control to affect their environment and has some model of how their outputs affect their inputs which includes some systematic effects.
 This gives us the final indicator for AE:

-### AE-2 Embodiment:  Modeling output-input contigencies and some systematic effects for perception or control
+### AE-2 Embodiment:  Modeling output-input contingencies and some systematic effects for perception or control

 This output-input model for embodied agents is particularly important for understanding differences between changes that happen inside and those that happen outside the system.